Volvo P1800: End of the line

 For the last model year, 1973, only the 1800ES wagon was produced.
 Total production of the 1800 line from 1961 through 1973 was 47,492 units.
 Production ended on 27 June 1973, although Volvo was in negotiations with Coggiola concerning a possible P1800ESC.
+The Volvo 262C coupé was an indirect successor.

 Volvo never produced a convertible version of the 1800, but such cars were produced in the aftermarket most notably by Volvoville of New York, who offered them through their dealership after locally modifying stock coupes.
 Between 1964 and 1969 Volvoville sold some 30 convertible P1800.
 The list price for a 1800S was US$3,695 and the convertible cost US$1,000 more.
 Volvo in Gothenburg was not amused over the name or the convertible so it ended with a compromise where Volvoville got to keep the name, but stop making convertibles.

 In Sweden the P1800ES was nicknamed Fiskbilen (The Fish van); in Germany and Switzerland it was nicknamed Schneewittchensarg (Snow White's coffin), because of the all-glass rear hatch.

 Popular notoriety

 The Volvo P1800 received prominence in the early 1960s when a white 1962 Volvo P1800 with number plate ST1 was driven by the character Simon Templar (Roger Moore) in the TV series The Saint (1962–1969).
 The car became intimately linked to the show and helped raise Volvo's profile at the time.

+Roger Moore actually purchased a P1800 of his own, in the same white color as the TV car, and so was seen driving the Volvo both on-screen and around the roads of Britain.

-Two new cars had been introduced at the Geneva Motor Show in 1961, a Jaguar E-Type and the Volvo P1800.
-Jaguar was first offered the opportunity to provide an E-Type for the TV series but declined.
+Two new cars had been introduced at the Geneva Motor Show in 1961, a Jaguar Mark X and the Volvo P1800.
+Jaguar was first offered the opportunity to provide an Mark X for the TV series but declined.
 Volvo accepted and offered a P1800, leading to increased sales.
 Initially, Volvo lent two cars for the series, one for static studio shots and the other for moving shots.
 When the P1800S came along, one of the earlier cars was cut up to allow better interior shots.

 Major Samantha Carter drove a silver-grey 1963 Volvo P1800 in the TV series Stargate SG-1 (1997–2007), as first seen in S05E03 "Ascension".

+In the 2023 Goosebumps Series, Nathan Bratt (played by Justin Long), the new English teacher at Port Lawrence High School, drives a red 1800ES shooting brake.